l-sanchezc/WebTask/README.md

 cd /usr/local/mongodb
 ./bin/mongod

-Refer to the MongoDB Interactive Shell documentation for more information.
+Once we have installed MongoDB database, we have to install all the modules of the application and then run it.

-1. Run npm install
+7. Run npm install
-2. Run npm start
+8. Run npm start